Managing Queens - Breeding

-When a male is of known fertility and female is not coming up pregnant the cause can be lack of ovulation by the queen.
+When a male is of known fertility and female is not coming up pregnant, the cause can be lack of ovulation by the queen.
 Artificial insemination is not common as it is another area where induced ovulation is needed for success.

 SHY, SUBMISSIVE QUEENS

 It is best to get these queens away from the aggressive queen, not allowing them to interact or see each other for a time.
 Always mate the shy queen with an experienced tom and place the queen in the breeding pen by herself for several hours, a few days prior to breeding.
-Getting the shy queen comfortable and the use of an experienced tomcat that won’t give up easily usually leads to success.
+Getting the shy queen comfortable and using an experienced tomcat that won’t give up easily usually leads to success.

 If you need help, call us at 1-800-786-4751.